-The Yucca plant is sometimes known as ‘soapweed’, ‘Adams Needle’ and Spanish Dagger.
-Most Yucca plants are a fast growing shrubs to small trees originally from Mexico through to Arizona.
+If you are looking for an easy architectural plant then Yucca plants are one to consider.
+Sometimes known as ‘soapweed’, ‘Adams Needle’ and Spanish Dagger, most species are a fast growing shrubs to small trees originally from Mexico through to Arizona.

 Yucca filanentosa and Yucca elephantipes are two of the more popular species.
 However other varieties are increasingly popular both in the home garden and a landscaping plants, Yucca vary greatly in size and form.